Wocon-org/wocon_pages/docs/faq.md

 ### How much does it cost to deploy Wocon?

-Wocon can be deployed for free using
+Wocon can be deployed for free using:
+- **Supabase Free Tier**: Up to 50,000 API calls and 1GB database
+- **Cloudflare Pages Free Tier**: Unlimited sites and bandwidth